Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-64

 The doctor could not discover the exact cause of the patient's severe headache.

-1. The doctor could not look into the exact cause of the patient's severe headache.
+1. The doctor could not find out the exact cause of the patient's severe headache.

 2. The doctor could not come across the exact cause of the patient's severe headache.

-3. The doctor could not figure out the exact cause of the patient's severe headache.
+3. The doctor could not look into the exact cause of the patient's severe headache.

-4. The doctor could not find out the exact cause of the patient's severe headache.
+4. The doctor could not figure out the exact cause of the patient's severe headache.

 Question 27